andrewKOwong/mixedconclusions/content/blog/temp_boardgames_part_two/index.md

 \\(x_i\\) and \\(m\\) dummy ratings of value \\(R\\), divided by the total of user ratings + dummy ratings, then we can try to discover what values of \\(R\\) and \\(m\\) fits our data here.

-A caveat here is that this doesn't take into account parameters that BGG might be using, such as weighting certain user ratings based on information about users.
+A caveat here is that this doesn't take into account other parameters that BGG might be using, such as weighting ratings based on information about certain users.

-First let's set up functions for computing the Bayesian average and RMSD.
+I first translated the equation into a function that computes a Bayesian average with an arbitrary number of dummy ratings and average dummy rating value:
 ```python
 def compute_bayesian_average(
     game_df: pd.DataFrame,